 - 12.1 Waterside will be an aspirational area in which to live.
 Therefore high quality contemporary architecture is expected.
 A variety of building designs will contribute to a sense of place, help create character areas within Waterside, ease navigation, and enhance the general visual interest of the area.
 It is important that the design of the buildings address the spaces and streets, to give informal surveillance of the public realm as well as creating activity.
-The public realm (streets and spaces) should be designed to a high standard and contribute to the streetscape ensuring pedestrians feel safe and comfortable using it. - 12.2 The development concept for the area was informed by previous master planning work prepared by EDAW in 2001 and the subsequent Waterside Interim Planning Guidance (2001). - 12.3 Subsequently, the City Council held a design charrette (6 June 2018) with an independent panel of experts in a variety of fields to determine the core design principles for Waterside and to appraise whether the initial design proposals made the most of the sites and the range of opportunities offered.
+The public realm (streets and spaces) should be designed to a high standard and contribute to the streetscape ensuring pedestrians feel safe and comfortable using it.
+The City Council's Design Quality Framework documents provide a set of best practice guidance and should be referred to as part of the design process to help achieve high quality development. - 12.2 The development concept for the area was informed by previous master planning work prepared by EDAW in 2001 and the subsequent Waterside Interim Planning Guidance (2001). - 12.3 Subsequently, the City Council held a design charrette (6 June 2018) with an independent panel of experts in a variety of fields to determine the core design principles for Waterside and to appraise whether the initial design proposals made the most of the sites and the range of opportunities offered.
 The charrette panel arrived at the conclusions illustrated on page 33, which are in line with the Master Plan (see page 31).

-Image of Trent Basin phase 1
+Image of Trent Basin phase 1 (preliminary design - not final approved schem